-At the Annual Meeting, as a matter of sound corporate governance, stockholders will be asked to ratify the selection of PricewaterhouseCoopers LLP ("PwC") as independent accountants for the Company for 2015.
-If the selection of PwC is not ratified, the Audit Committee will take this into consideration in the future selection of independent accountants.
+At the Annual Meeting, as a matter of sound corporate governance, stockholders will be asked to ratify the Audit Committee's appointment of PricewaterhouseCoopers LLP ("PwC") as independent accountants for the Company for 2016.
+If the appointment of PwC is not ratified, the Audit Committee will take this into consideration in the future appointment of independent accountants.

 PwC has acted as independent accountants for the Company for many years.
-The Audit Committee's charter provides that at least once every five years, the Audit Committee will evaluate whether it is appropriate to rotate the Company's independent accountants.
-The Audit Committee considered the firm's qualifications.
-This included a review of PwC's performance in prior years, as well as PwC's reputation for integrity and for competence in the fields of accounting and auditing.
+The Audit Committee considered PwC's qualifications in determining whether to appoint PwC as independent accountants for 2016.
+The Audit Committee reviewed PwC's performance, as well as PwC's reputation for integrity and for competence in the fields of accounting and auditing.
 The Audit Committee also reviewed a report provided by PwC regarding its quality controls, inquiries or investigations by governmental or professional authorities and independence.
-(See " Audit Committee Matters" on page 24.)
+(See "Audit Committee Matters" on page 24.)
+Based on this review, the Audit Committee believes that the appointment of PwC as independent accountants for the Company for 2016 is in the best interests of the Company and its stockholders.